jakuski/website/src/content/base/_privacy_old.md

 ### 11. Changes.
 This policy is subject to change at any time without announcement, as a result it is recommended that you revisit this page regularly to see any changes.
 A change of policy can be indicated by the revision number at the top of this page.
+A changelog of this page may also be present to aid in differentiating revisions however the accuracy and availability of ae changelog is not guaranteed.

+---
+### Policy Changelog
+- **Revision 1**: Initial Release